sustantivo (plural igual or haikus)

 - This haiku (a 17 syllable epigrammatic verse) by one of Japan's greatest poets seems at first glance to have little to it.

-- 1.1An English imitation of this.Más ejemplos en oraciones
+- 1.1A poem in English written in the form of a haiku.Más ejemplos en oraciones

 - One early exercise that I'm still inordinately proud of was the instruction to ‘write a haiku using only the words you can find on the racing page of the morning paper.’